 We Treat Tailbone Pain Without Drugs or Surgery

 We have successfully treated tailbone (coccyx) pain for over 20 years.
 Our therapy is conservative and designed to relieve the pain permanently, without the risks of surgery or the need for pain medications.
-Studies published in respected U.S. and international medical journals found that our therapy significantly deceased pain and increased function in the coccyx and surrounding areas of the body.
+Studies published in peer-reviewed U.S. and international medical journals found that our manual physio/physical therapy significantly deceased pain and increased function in the coccyx and surrounding areas of the body.
 Complete the online Request Consultation form to receive a free phone consultation with an expert therapist and learn more about our treatment for coccyx pain.

 A fall, surgery or accident can move the tailbone out of its normal place, causing constipation, tailbone or lower back pain.
 In all of these situations, the coccyx may be pushed into an awkward angle.
 The consequent pull on support ligaments and nerves can cause moderate to debilitating tailbone pain.
 Reproductive and sexual function can also be affected by this mechanism.
 Examples of problems can include inability to have an orgasm or difficulty maintaining an erection, decreased libido and infertility.